If you’ve done inner work but still feel stuck, unsettled,

 And it can be built.

-I work with thoughtful, self-aware adults who have already done the inner work and are tired of knowing better but not being able to stay steady in the moment.
+I work with thoughtful, self-aware adults who have already done inner work and are tired of knowing better but not being able to respond instead of react.

 I don’t teach motivation.

-I teach the skills that build inner capacity so you can stay present under pressure and choose differently.
+I teach skills that grow your inner capacity, increase your self-knowing, and build moral courage so you can stay present under pressure instead of reacting in the moment.

 This work requires honesty.